supervisely/docs/enterprise/installation/README.md

 - NVIDIA graphics driver: 460.27.03 or later (for Neural Network module only)
 - nvidia-docker2 (for Neural Network module only)

 All pre-requirements can be automatically installed via `supervisely-cli` utility for Ubuntu 18.04 or later.
-In case of a different linux distribution, you can install Supervisely and pre-requirements manually, but we won't be able to provide installation support.
+In case of a different Linux distribution, you can install Supervisely and pre-requirements manually, but we won't be able to provide installation support.

 ## Installation